juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    - course: Ph.D. in Clinical Psychology
+      institution: University of Missouri
+      year: In Progress
     - course: M.S. in Psychological Science (GPA 4.0/4.0)
       institution: University of Illinois, Urbana-Champaign
       year: 2025